Rishik-Chakraborty/SafeConnections/README.md

 Downloading and setting up the code is straightforward.
 Download the zip files and open them in the respective applications, or follow GitHub's guidelines to clone the repository.

 ## Project Necessity
 Our target demographic is Southern African countries, where the rate of trafficking is the highest in the world.
 In 2021, an estimated 7 million Africans were in modern slavery (5.2 per thousand people), with 3.8 million children in forced labor, and 72% of crimes being coordinated online.
 Our solution aims to reduce the number of children trafficked by providing a more secure platform.
 Using a low level of unsupervised machine learning, we notify parents of suspected trafficking attempts.
-We hope our messaging platform, if implemented, will significantly reduce online crimes and increase children's safety online.
+We hope our messaging platform if implemented, will significantly reduce online crimes and increase children's safety online.

 ## Technical Details
 This project integrates several languages for functional use, including HTML, CSS, Java, React.js, Node.js, Apps Script, and Python.
 Figma was used to assist in the user-facing front-end code.